msherrington/MSc_Computer_Science_python_project/README.md

 A Test Driven Development project to consider a simplified version of the travelling salesman problem.

 A salesman must visit a distinct list of cities.
 The order does not matter but he does not want to visit the same city twice, and would like his route to be the shortest possible.
-As this is a simplified version of the problem, it is assumed the Earth is flat and Euclidean distances are used.
+In this simplified version of the problem it is assumed the Earth is flat, therefore Euclidean distances are used.

 ## Requirements